SirPepe/ornament/Readme.md

 - a `greet()` method that...
   - automatically gets called when any of the attributes decorated with `@attr` change
   - automatically gets called when the element instance initializes
+- does not add any abstractions to any native API at all

 This translates to the following boilerplate monstrosity when written by hand: